Benjamin-Joe/harlech-final/README.md

 ## Website Layout:
 I want me website layout to be easy and self explanatory for new users.
 By keeping the layout fairly basic I believe I am able to create a good user experience as the flow of the website isn't complicated to follow.

+## Color

+I went for a light shade a blue for the background, with a splash of orange in some areas.
+Green for the footer.
+Those colors sound a bit of a strange combination, but I think it's quite eye catching.

 ## Website Pages:
 The Website pages are as follows:
 Homepage - Containing a hero image, some basic information about Harlech Castle.